QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg2.is_locked()
 False

-It is also possible to unlock from another context proxy by providing the context name as well.
-See the example below how to connect from another context to an instrument.
+It is also possible to unlock from another instrument proxy by providing the context name as well.
+See the example below, how to get from another context the instrument proxy.

 >>> import qmi
 >>> qmi.start("client")